Marius Tuft Mathisen at NTNU won The Heizer Dissertation Award for his research within the field of entrepreneurship. .

 In cooperation with a team of students at the NTNU School of Entrepreneurship, Mathisen constructed an extremely detailed data set to enable a more nuanced and complete perspective of how research-based spin-offs actually develop, grow, and perform.

 – These companies are expected to create employment, economic value, and regional effects, but there was lacking knowledge about how these firms actually performed as a group.
-Traditionally it was common only to look at metrics such as revenue growth or survival, but these measures proved to be too superficial alone to adequately explain the growth behaviour of spin-offs.
-My study was original in that it took both a combined quantitative and qualitative view on a full national population of spin-offs evaluated over a very long time period.
-I was able to look beyond the surface, says Mathisen, who previously had first-hand experience from working as an entrepreneur in a spin-off company from SINTEF.
+Traditionally it was common only to look at metrics such as revenue growth or survival, but these measures proved to be too superficial alone to adequately explain the growth behavior of spin-offs.
+Mathisen’s study was original in that it took both a combined quantitative and qualitative view on a full national population of spin-offs evaluated over a very long time period.
+He was able to look beyond the surface.

 Valuable acquisitions while still unprofitable

 Mathisen’s study shows that only a small fraction of spin-offs established represents almost all value creation.

 -In contrast to other type of start-ups these companies often commercialize uncertain, innovative, and radical technology.
 The result is that very few succeed, but those that make it can be very important and valuable, says Mathisen.